cpap7/FattyMenu/README.md

 8) Once you're at the main menu, alt-tab over to Xenos and press the box that says "process" next to it.
 Scroll down once you see 3 gmod.exe processes.
 Select the 2nd or 3rd one (usually the ones with the lowest process ID number next to it).
 Then, hit the 'Inject' button to inject it in-game.
 - Note: if that doesn't work, try the other two.
 If Xenos crashes, that's fine.
 Just launch the injector again, ensure your settings are correct, and try the remaining gmod.exe processes

 9) If the menu loads up, you should see a minimized ImGui window.
 Congrats; it works!
-Be sure to resize the menu.
+Be sure to resize the menu and close the injector as it's no longer needed.
 - Note: clicking around on it may cause you to accidentally click other menu options behind it.

 - For that reason, I recommend keeping the menu open in the middle of your screen if you only want to open it with the escape menu open.